Mi Notebook Air 12.5-inch (2019) With 8th-Gen Intel Core CPUs Launched

-Mi Notebook Air refresh is here.
+Mi Notebook Air 12.5-inch refresh is here.
 Xiaomi on Tuesday unveiled the upgraded version of its Apple MacBook Air competitor in the form of Mi Notebook Air 12.5-inch (2019).
 The upgraded Xiaomi laptop packs eight-generation Intel Core i5 or Core m3 processor, 4GB of RAM, up to 256GB SSD, and a full-HD screen, everything in a full-metal chassis that weighs just 1.07kg.
+Xiaomi has also added fast charging support to the laptop.
 The upgraded version of the Mi Notebook Air 12.5-inch comes three months after Xiaomi had included the seventh-gen Core i5 version of the laptop in its portfolio.
 The 13.3-inch version of Mi Notebook Air already includes eighth-generation Intel Core CPUs.

 Mi Notebook Air 12.5-inch (2019) price